Why does Matthew 17:21 exist only as a footnote in the New American Standard Bible and not as a verse?

 Finally, the biblical scholars John Holland and R. T. France do not include the verse in their commentaries.

 But this does not change the actual events or words that were spoken.
 In fact, we should always study all of the gospels – Matthew, Mark, Luke and John – to determine what happened during each event in Jesus’ life.
-When He preached or when He healed someone, each gospel writer may have added some unique information to the account, or the Holy Spirit may have wanted to emphasize something different.
+When He preached or when He healed someone, each gospel writer may have added some unique information to the account, or the Holy Spirit may have wanted to emphasize something different in a particular gospel.
 When read or studied together, the four gospels give us a complete picture of what happened in Jesus’ life.
 So the account in Matthew should be compared to the one in Mark 9:29 and in Luke 9:37-43.
 For some reason, the Holy Spirit did not have Matthew 17:21 included in the gospel of Matthew.
 The study “How Accurate Is The Bible?” is important to this Q&A since it explains why the Bible is 99.8% accurate.

 1. Reuben Swanson.
 Matthew.
 New Testament Greek Manuscripts.
 William Carey International University Press.
 1995. p.
 167.